ammarfitwalla/opencv_squats_counter/README.md

 ## Introduction

-The YOLOv3 Squats Counter leverages the YOLOv3 model to detect and count squats performed by a user.
+The OpenCV Squats Counter leverages the YOLOv3 model to detect and count squats performed by a user.
 The application uses OpenCV to capture video, process frames, and display the results.
 This project is ideal for those interested in computer vision, deep learning or real-time object detection.

 ## Features